top of page

 • 3 min read

 As someone rightly said, “Humans are meant to create.
-That’s why we get depressed when we only
+That’s why we get depressed when we only consume.”

-And that awareness shows.
+And that awareness is evident.

 Going Back To Creating